 Research has demonstrated that Rolfing SI creates a more efficient use of the muscles, allows the body to conserve energy, and creates more economical and refined patterns of movement.
 Research also shows that Rolfing SI significantly reduces chronic stress and changes in the body structure.
 For example, a study showed that Rolfing SI significantly reduced the spinal curvature of subjects with lordosis (sway back); it also showed that Rolfing SI enhances neurological functioning.

-The term "Rolfing" is the nickname that many clients and practitioners give this work.
+The term "Rolfing" is the name that many clients and practitioners give this work.
 It is now a registered service mark in 38 countries.